Landlord Software UK: The Complete Guide for 2026

 What is landlord software?

 Landlord software is a digital platform that helps property owners manage tenancies, track compliance deadlines, handle accounting, store documents, and communicate with tenants.
-It replaces spreadsheets and paper filing with automated tracking and reminders, reducing the risk of missed deadlines and penalties.
+In 2026 it also needs to submit quarterly MTD updates to HMRC and maintain the records the Renters' Rights Act requires now that Section 21 has been abolished.

 What is the best landlord software in the UK?

-For UK self-managing landlords in 2026, LandlordOS is purpose-built for UK regulations including Making Tax Digital, the Renters' Rights Act, and PRS Database registration.
-It offers a free tier for 1-2 properties, AI-powered document processing, and full compliance tracking.
-See our best landlord software UK comparison for a detailed breakdown of all options.
+For UK self-managing landlords in 2026, LandlordOS is purpose-built for UK regulations including Making Tax Digital, the Renters' Rights Act, and PRS Database registration, and it is free during Early Access.
+Alternatives include Hammock for HMRC-recognised MTD filing, Landlord Vision for accounting depth, Landlord Studio for mobile, and Arthur Online for large portfolios.
+See our best landlord software UK comparison for the full breakdown.

 Is there free landlord software?